sigridjineth/crisp-py/README.md

 ## What is CRISP?

 CRISP is a novel approach to multi-vector retrieval that **trains models to produce cluster-friendly embeddings** from the start, rather than applying clustering as an afterthought.
-This results in:
-The paper from Google Deepmind is in [arxiv](arxiv.org/pdf/2505.11471).
+Please consult with the official paper from Google Deepmind is in [arxiv](arxiv.org/pdf/2505.11471).

 ## Installation